 Unfortunately, there’s no getting around creating these standard medical records.
 Therapy progress notes are important for monitoring the efficacy of treatments and communicating patient information.
 They are also essential for the filing of health insurance reimbursement claims.

-While you can’t do away with therapy progress notes completely, you can use tools to make completing them easier.
-In this article, we share three tips for getting them done more quickly.
+While you can’t do away with therapy progress notes completely, you can use TextExpander to make completing them easier.

 Write therapy progress notes faster

-Here is what you can do to write therapy progress notes more quickly.
+Here are some tips for writing therapy progress notes more quickly.